 In addition, coverage decisions may depend upon clinical and economic standards that disfavor new products when more established or lower cost alternatives are already available or subsequently become available.
 Assuming we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate or may require co-payments that patients find unacceptably high.
 Moreover, payment methodologies may be subject to changes in healthcare legislation and regulatory initiatives.
-For example, the Middle Class Tax Relief and Job Creation Act of 2012 requires CMS to reduce the Medicare clinical laboratory fee schedule by 2% in 2013, which in turn will serve as a base for 2014 and subsequent years.
-CMS also recently proposed to re-examine payment amounts for tests reimbursed under the Medicare clinical laboratory fee schedule due to changes in technology and, in addition, proposed to bundle the Medicare payments for certain laboratory tests ordered while a patient received services in a hospital outpatient setting.
-The proposals would replace the current methodology and, if adopted, the changes would go into effect January 1, 2014.
-Levels of reimbursement may be impacted by current and future legislation, regulation or reimbursement policies of third-party payors in a manner that may harm the demand and reimbursement available for our products, including our companion diagnostic, which in turn, could harm our product pricing and sales.
+For example, the Middle Class Tax Relief and Job Creation Act of 2012 required CMS to reduce the Medicare clinical laboratory fee schedule by 2% in 2013, which in turn serves as a base for 2014 and subsequent years.
+CMS also released final regulations whereby it will systematically re-examine and adjust payment amounts for tests reimbursed under the Medicare clinical laboratory fee schedule due to changes in technology.
+The examination would seek to identify codes that had undergone technological changes affecting the price of the test.
+CMS will begin this process in 2014 with the first set of payment adjustments to be effective on January 1, 2015.
+In addition, CMS announced that it will bundle the Medicare payments for certain laboratory tests ordered while a patient received services in a hospital outpatient setting beginning on January 1, 2014.
+Levels of reimbursement may be impacted by these initiatives and other current and future legislation, regulation or reimbursement policies of third-party payors in a manner that may harm the demand and reimbursement available for our products, including our companion diagnostic, which in turn, could harm our product pricing and sales.